-Financial reporting entity - Community Colleges of Spokane (CCS), is a comprehensive, two campus community college district offering open-door academic programs, workforce education, basic skills, and community services.
+Financial reporting entity - Washington State Community College District #17, also known as the Community Colleges of Spokane (CCS or District), is a comprehensive, two campus community college District offering open-door academic programs, workforce education, basic skills, and community services.
 CCS confers associate degrees, limited bachelor's degrees, certificates, and high school diplomas.
 It is governed by a five-member Board of Trustees appointed by the Governor and confirmed by the state Senate.

 CCS is an agency of the state of Washington, as part of the community and technical college system, which is directed by the State Board for Community and Technical Colleges.
-The financial activity of CCS is included in the State's Comprehensive Annual Financial Report.
+The financial activity of CCS is included in the State's Annual Comprehensive Financial Report.

 The Community Colleges of Spokane Foundation (the Foundation) is a separate but affiliated non-profit entity, incorporated under Washington law in 1972 and recognized as a tax exempt 501(c)(3) charity.
-The Foundation's primary charitable purpose is to solicit and receive contributions to provide enhancements at the CCS and scholarship assistance to its students.
+The Foundation's primary charitable purpose is to solicit and receive contributions to provide enhancements at the Community Colleges of Spokane and scholarship assistance to its students.
 Because the majority of the Foundation's income and resources are restricted by donors and may only be used for the benefit of CCS or its students, the Foundation is considered a component unit based on the criteria contained in Governmental Accounting Standards Board (GASB) Statement Nos.
 61, 39, and 14.
 A component unit is an entity, which is legally separate from CCS, but has the potential to provide significant financial benefits to CCS or whose relationship with CCS is such that excluding it would cause CCS's financial statements to be misleading or incomplete.

 The Foundation's financial statements are discretely presented in this report.
 The Foundation's statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
 Intra-entity transactions and balances between CCS and the Foundation are not eliminated for financial statement presentation.
-During the fiscal year ended June 30, 2021, the Foundation distributed \$700,930 to CCS for restricted and unrestricted purposes, such as program support and student scholarships.
+During the fiscal year ended June 30, 2022, the Foundation distributed \$730,865 to CCS for restricted and unrestricted purposes, such as program support and student scholarships.